scottpetrovic/krita-documentation/README.md

 Now in your command prompt change your location to where this readme.md file is at.
 This is your project root.
 All of the commands we will be using will be done in the command prompt.

-For a normal HTML build you can just type this in the command line: `make html`
+For a normal HTML build you can just type this in the command line: `make html` This will generate the HTML files from all the source files (located where we are now) and place everything in the _build directory.

-This will generate the HTML files from all the source files (located where we are now) and place everything in the _build directory.
+You can also export out the files in EPUB format: `make epub` This will generate the EPUB files in an epub folder in the _build directory.